JanssenProject/jans/docs/script-catalog/introspection/interception-scripts-debug.md

 1. Choose to load the script from file instead of db.
 Inside the browser change `jansModuleProperty` with value `{"value1":"location_type","value2":"db","description":""}` to `{"value1":"location_type","value2":"file","description":""}`

 1. Specify the `Script Path` location to the location of the folder inside auth server pods: `/deploy/interception-scripts-ksync/basic.py`.
-Right click the upper `jansModuleProperty` and click `New Value`.
+Right-click the upper `jansModuleProperty` and click `New Value`.
 A new entry for `jansModuleProperty` will be created.
 Insert the following for the value: `{"value1":"location_path","value2":"/deploy/interception-scripts-ksync/basic.py","description":""}`

 1. Enable the script by settings `jansEnabled` to `true`.
 The following is an example of how the basic script entry should look.